codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 There are samples for this here: https://github.com/chriseyre2000/sample-readme

-I started using graphviz to draw data flow diagrams for each of the microservices in Project A.
+I started using graphviz to draw data flow diagrams for each of the services in Project A.
 These were checked into source control alongside the projects.

 The idea of the data flow digram is to follow the chain of data use through the system.